 If we continue to do this, we invite criticism and derision.

 That person isn’t wrong there.
-Can’t really say I’m surprised though as surely every awards ceremony is open to bribery and corruption and regularly is subject to both – it seems like the whole concept goes hand in hand with them – although maybe I thought historic institutions like the Golden Globes were above that.
-Clearly I was wrong though.
+Can’t really say I’m surprised though as surely every awards ceremony is open to bribery and corruption and regularly subject to both, although maybe I thought historic institutions like the Golden Globes were above that.
+Clearly I was wrong.
 So it goes.

 For more of the same, check out what people were saying about James Corden’s Golden Globe nomination.
 Maybe this is the year everyone realises awards are full of shit?